 - Contribute to York University’s Faculty of Health’s advancement and initiatives from local to global levels.

-We are pleased to share with you KT outcomes of our ongoing project titled “COVID-19 PANDEMIC GUIDELINES FOR MENTAL HEALTH SUPPORT OF RACIALIZED WOMEN AT RISK OF GENDER-BASED VIOLENCE” (CIHR Knowledge Synthesis- 2020)
+We are pleased to share with you KT outcomes of our project titled “COVID-19 PANDEMIC GUIDELINES FOR MENTAL HEALTH SUPPORT OF RACIALIZED WOMEN AT RISK OF GENDER-BASED VIOLENCE” (CIHR Knowledge Synthesis- 2020)

 - Report COVID19 Pandemic guidelines for mental health support of racialized women at risk of GBV [PDF]